 Most people get their first exposure to escrow when buying or selling property.
 When making an offer, you often include an earnest money deposit to show the seller that you’re serious about buying.
 But you don’t want to just give money directly to the seller—you’d have to trust that the seller is financially secure, honest, and organized enough to return funds to you if the deal doesn’t work out.

 Buyers typically make earnest money checks payable to an escrow or title company.
 Doing so allows the seller to receive funds if you back out unexpectedly.
-At the same time, you can be confident that you’ll get your money back if there’s a problem with one of your contingencies (for example, you find something unacceptable ).
+At the same time, you can be confident that you’ll get your money back if there’s a problem with one of your contingencies (for example, you find something unacceptable at inspection).

 The escrow provider should not care whether the buyer or seller gets the funds (although they might prefer to see the deal go through).
 They review your purchase offer and either return funds to the buyer or send funds to the seller, depending on who is entitled to the money.